From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Application

 \subsection{Setup overview and some simulated phenomena}

-In this section, a prototypical crowd event happening in the straight rectangular walkway $D$ depicted in Fig.~\ref{fig:rectangularD} is considered.
-The application is defined by assuming that a hypothetical client is able to provide some data of the problem setup, particularly $L$, $B$, the expected total number $N$ of incoming pedestrians, capacity density $\rho_C$ in Eq.~\eqref{eq:f}, the pedestrian desired speed $V=\vert v_d\vert$.
-In the present case values have been selected on the basis of data available in Transportation and Civil Engineering literature~\cite{fujino1993EESD,buchmueller2006ETH,venuti2007CRM}, see Tab.~\ref{tab:param}.
+We here consider a prototypical crowd event happening in the straight rectangular walkway $D$ depicted in Fig.~\ref{fig:rectangularD}.
+In this case study we assume that a hypothetical client is able to provide some data of the problem setup, particularly $L$, $B$, the expected total number $N$ of incoming pedestrians, capacity density $\rho_C$ in~\eqref{eq:f}, the pedestrian desired speed $V=\vert v_d\vert$.
+Here, we selected values on the basis of data available in Transportation and Civil Engineering literature~\cite{buchmueller2006ETH,fujino1993EESD,venuti2007CRM}, see Tab.~\ref{tab:param}.
 The length $L$ and the desired speed $V$ are reference quantities, thus the time scale $T=L/V$ can be defined as the time required to an undisturbed pedestrian to cross the whole facility.
-In the following, $\rho_p$ denotes the dimensional pedestrian mass density $[\unit{ped/m^2}]$, which is related to the density $\rho$ through the scaling $\rho_p = \rho N/L^2$.

-In order to outline the main features of the simulated crowd event, Fig.~\ref{fig:regimes_bulk}(a) samples some instantaneous density fields and groups them in three recognized regimes: during the \emph{filling regime} pedestrians advance on the partially empty walkway, which is homogeneously filled in the \emph{full walkway regime}.
+To outline the main features of the simulated crowd event, Fig.~\ref{fig:regimes_bulk}(a) reports some instantaneous density fields and groups them in three recognized regimes: during the \emph{filling regime} pedestrians advance on the partially empty walkway, which is homogeneously filled in the \emph{full walkway regime}.
 The crowd event gradually ends during the \emph{leaving regime}.
-In Fig.~\ref{fig:regimes_bulk}(b), the time history of two integral parameters of the simulated crowd event is also plotted: the number $M_t$ of pedestrians along the walkway and the cumulative number $G_t$ of pedestrians walked out, both scaled with respect to $N$.
+In Fig.~\ref{fig:regimes_bulk}(b), the time history of two bulk parameters of the event is also plotted: the number $M_t$ of pedestrians along the walkway and the cumulative number $G_t$ of pedestrians that reached the end and left, both scaled with respect to $N$.
 A further bulk parameter can be easily recognized, i.e. the \emph{total time} of the crowd event $T_a$ defined as